hdShang/arxiv-daily/docs/cs-CV/2025-12-22/papers/251219021v1-vlnverse-a-benchmark-for-vision-language-navigation-with-versatile-e.md

 ---
 layout: default
-title: VLNVerse: A Benchmark for Vision-Language Navigation with Versatile, Embodied, Realistic Simulation and Evaluation
+title: "VLNVerse: A Benchmark for Vision-Language Navigation with Versatile, Embodied, Realistic Simulation and Evaluation"
 ---

 # VLNVerse: A Benchmark for Vision-Language Navigation with Versatile, Embodied, Realistic Simulation and Evaluation